 - Should the LLC members be allowed to force someone to leave the LLC Business?

 - What happens upon dissolution of the LLC, and how are the assets to be distributed?

 - What happens upon the death of a Member?

 Management Provisions in an LLC Operating Agreement

-Management provisions in the LLC Operating Agreement deal with the management of the LLC business, which basically means decision-making for the LLC business.
+Management provisions in the LLC Operating Agreement deal with the management of the LLC business, which means decision-making for the LLC.
 There are ordinary business decisions (think: buying copy paper at Staples, landing another customer, paying employees….) and extraordinary business decisions, such as obtaining financing for the LLC business, selling major equipment, taking in a new owner, i.e. a new LLC member, merging with another business, and so forth.

 Default NY LLC law Rules: Management by Members

 As per NY LLC Law, by default, the LLC is managed by its Members (Section 401) and each Member has authority to make ordinary business decisions for the LLC and bind the LLC (i.e. enter into contracts in the name of the LLC) in connection with such ordinary type decisions.
-Extraordinary business decisions, however, require a formal authorization by the LLC Members (Section 412).
+Extraordinary business decisions, however, require formal authorization by the LLC Members (Section 412).
 The formal authorization can be by a majority vote of the LLC Members in a meeting or by written consent.
 Buying copy paper is an ordinary business decision.
 Hiring a lawyer to go against the other business owner is not an ordinary business decision and requires the consent of the majority.